-9.1.1 Stream states
+11.1.1 Stream states

-The Status tab provides information on the stream states of video and audio streams.
+The Status tab provides information on the stream states of video streams.
 A stream state is reported as Idle, Waiting, or OK.

-Stream state Description OK There is nothing wrong with the stream.
-Note that if the video signal is removed from the video input on the encoder side, the Decoder rx state is still reported as OK , since the video transmitter is sending a stream, that is - a No Video image - to the decoder.
+Stream state Description Ok There is nothing wrong with the stream.
+If the video signal is removed from the video input on the encoder side, the Decoder rx state is still reported as Ok , since the video transmitter is sending a stream, that is - a No Video image - to the decoder.
 Idle The transmitter/receiver is not enabled.
 Waiting The transmitter/receiver has lost its stream connection.
 Possible causes: An incorrect port number.
 The transmitter on the encoder side is not enabled.
 No FloodGuard packets have been received for more than 3 seconds.
 For details on the FloodGuard flooding prevention mechanism, see the note on FloodGuard in the Video chapter.